‘I love you grandma’: Last words 4 months ago of missing Nelsonville man

 “Our goal is hanging flyers out in the areas that we know ATV people are riding, dirt bike riders, horse back people, where farmers are at, anybody who’s hunting, any area that looks like you would hunt or fish,” Wilson said.

-Wilson believes they could also discover the body of Kobe Roush, missing from Waverly in 2020, or Ramon Willett.
+Wilson believes they could also discover the body of Kobe Roush, missing from Waverly in 2020, or Raymont Willis.

+“I think he’s with me, reminding me of the things that he held dear to him,” said Johnson.
+“When he was little, I would sing to him You are My Sunshine every night.
+We would say the bedtime prayer.”